ancapdev/LightBSON.jl/README.md

 ## Indexing
 BSON field access involves a linear scan to find the matching field name.
 Depending on the size and structure of a document, and the fields being accessed, it might preferable to build an index over the fields first, to be re-used on every access.

 [BSONIndex](src/index.jl) provides a very light weight incomplete index (collisions evict previous entries) over a document.
 It is designed to be re-used from document to document, by means of a constant time reset.
 [IndexedBSONReader](src/indexed_reader.jl) wraps a reader and an index to accelerate field access in a document.
-Index misses fall back to wrapped reader.
+Index misses fall back to the wrapped reader.
 ```Julia
 buf = UInt8[]
 writer = BSONWriter(buf)